licitdev/docs/configuration/data-model.md

 - **One to Many** — Each row in a data table can link to many rows in another data table. _Note that in the data model, Many-to-One and One-to-Many relationships are exactly the same._
 - **Many to Many** — Many rows in the parent table can link to many rows in the related table.
-M2M relationships require a third table, called junction data table, to manage its relationships.
+M2M relationships require a third table, called junction data table.
+Note that the M2M is nothing more than an O2M and an M2O stored on the junction table.
 - **Many to Any** — Many Rows in a data table can link to many rows across any other table in the database.
 Similar to M2M relationships, M2As require a junction data table, but also require an additional column on the junciton table to store the related tables' names.